nhoughto5/DeadEarth/README.md

 An editor script class extends the [Editor](https://docs.unity3d.com/ScriptReference/Editor.html) class.
 The details of the complete script can be seen [here](https://github.com/nhoughto5/DeadEarth/blob/master/Assets/Dead%20Earth/Editor/AIWaypointNetworkEditor.cs).

 A cylinder is then added to the scene to represent a basic user agent.
 This is done via the 'GameObject' -> '3D Object' menu.
-A nav-mesh component is then added to create some movement parameters.
+A nav-mesh component is then added to create movement parameters.

+A new class, NavAgentExample.cs is then made.
+This class controls selection and of new way points and initiates movement.
+This class relies on the '[hasPath](https://docs.unity3d.com/412/Documentation/ScriptReference/NavMeshAgent-hasPath.html)' method.
+This method is a-synchronous.
+In other words, when a destination is set it takes some time for the path to be computed.
+The hasPath method returns true when complete.
+This method can be used in conjunction with the 'pathPending' method to build robust logic.
 ##### Notes and Definitions
 - [Voxel](http://whatis.techtarget.com/definition/voxel): A voxel is a unit of graphic information that defines a point in three-dimensional space.
 A cube of space or a polygon on a 2D mesh.
 - [Off-Mesh Links](https://docs.unity3d.com/Manual/class-OffMeshLink.html): Generated shortcuts which allow the traversal over broken voxels.